DhafinFawwaz/Film-Store/README.md

 ```
 docker-compose up
 ```
 This will take a while.
-It will build the images which are the database, redis, and the monolith website, run the containers, build tailwind files, collect static files, insert admin to database, download the datasets, seeds the database, and finally start the website.
+It will build the images which are the database, redis, and the monolith website, run the containers, build tailwind files, collect static files, create admin account into the database, download the datasets, seeds the database, and finally start the website.
 Once it says something like `Listening at: http://0.0.0.0:8001`, you can access the website on [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 ## Run Database